Authentic Lessons for 21st Century Learning

 Scaffold students to remember the set up for a chemical reaction and write it on the board as they figure it out.
 Once students have given their final response, display slide 11 to affirm where the reactants and products fall for an equation.

-Organize students into groups of 3-4 and pass out the Chemical Equations Card Sort cards.
+Organize students into groups of 3–4 and pass out the Chemical Equation Card Sort cards to each group.
 Instruct students not to open their cards until after you have finished giving the instructions.
-Go to slide 12.
-Tell students that they will complete a Card Sort, grouping the correct cards and using them to create the correct equations for each scenario.
-When they are finished, review the correct matches with the students by displaying slide 13-22.
+Move to slide 12.
+Explain to students that they will complete a Card Sort instructional strategy, grouping the correct cards and using them to create the correct equations for each scenario.
+When they are finished, review the correct matches with the students by displaying slides 1322.

 Explain